TechnicalFox/Fox-Latch/README.md

   -~~A user can be created with the same IP as another, then access their lock.
 Resolution: Generate a SHA-2 256 bit key associated with the first instance of the IP, so that duplicate IP usage can only be achieved with the key. (this allows for roommates to have seperate accounts but still access the same door securley).~~

   -Not using ssl (https) so all passwords and such are submitted to the server via plaintext.
-Resolution: Add SSL cert capability, use Nginx or Apache to wrap web app with, unless Django has this ability.
+Resolution: Add SSL cert capability.
+Will be using Apache and mod_wsgi.

 ###Current bugs: